diptichandegave/cypress-test-automation-example/README.md

  ```
  npm run generateHTMLReport
  ```
+ - Once test execution is completed, video recording of execution can be found at 'cypress-test-automation-example\cypress\videos\features\'

 ## Troubleshooting Steps:
 - Below are some of the troubleshooting steps to be followed in case of different errors